A mildly spicy vegetarian chickpea & red pepper coconut curry is full of fragrant spices, and finished off with fresh coriander and lime juice.

 1 red pepper, sliced thickly

 1 can half fat coconut milk

 to serve: full fat Greek yogurt, cooked basmati rice, extra fresh coriander (optional)

 Warm the olive oil over medium heat; add the chopped onion and cook until soft, about 7′.
 Add the chopped garlic, ginger, sliced pepper and spices, combine and cook for 4-5′, until fragrant.
-Add the pepper slices and stir again.

 Add the chopped tomatoes, stir well and cook for about 10′.
 Add the coconut milk and a good pinch of salt, combine and bring to a boil.
 Then lower the heat to a very low simmer and allow the curry to thicken- about 15′.